-Speak for the Trees and Never Cry Wolf: former UO Law Student Litigates on Behalf of the Environment
+Speak for the Trees and Never Cry Wolf: former UO law student litigates on behalf of the environment

 While wolves once roamed freely throughout Oregon, the westward expansion of Euro-American settlers laid a heavy toll on the native carnivores.
 In The Wolf Almanac, historian Robert Busch cites records that show the last remaining wolf in Oregon was killed in 1946 by settlers and ranchers.

-At the end of the 21st century, as attitudes towards wolves and nature conservation in general shifted, wolves were slowly re-introduced into their former habitats.
+At the end of the 21st century, as attitudes toward wolves and nature conservation in general shifted, wolves were slowly re-introduced into their former habitats.
 According to the Oregon Department of Fish and Wildlife (ODFW), the first re-entry of wolves into Oregon occurred in 1999 and the first documentation of a wolf pup born in Oregon was in 2008.
 At the time of their re-entry, a public opinion poll conducted by independent public research firm Davis and Hibbits found that 70 percent of Oregonians approved of wolves reentering the state.
-As the wolf population rose to around 85 with 13 breeding pairs in 2015, the D.C. based research firm, Mason-Dixon Polling and Research, found that support for wolves had stayed consistent with 66 percent of Oregonians supporting the (then) current protections for gray wolves.
+As the wolf population rose to around 85 with 13 breeding pairs in 2015, the D.C. based research firm, Mason-Dixon Polling and Research, found that support for wolves had stayed consistent with 66 percent of Oregonians supporting the then current protections for gray wolves.

 Despite public support for wolves, the ODFW and State Legislature have recently delisted wolves as endangered species.
-This was a move which Cady argues both does not consider the best available biological knowledge and honestly represent the conservation status of the gray wolf.
+This was a move that Cady argues both does not consider the best available biological knowledge nor honestly represent the conservation status of the gray wolf.

 Cady has recently butted heads with Oregon state legislators, some of whom he has even filed ethics complaints against regarding House Bill 4040, which ratifies the decision of the ODFW to delist wolves as endangered species.
 Cady contends that some legislators “blatantly mischaracterized” the bill by portraying it as a simple pat on the back to the ODFW, while in practice it has effectively undermined judicial review of the ODFW’s recommendation to delist wolves as endangered species.